rollkit/docs/docs/rollkit-stack.md

 ## Block Manager

 The Block Manager contains go routines, `AggregationLoop`, `RetrieveLoop`, `SyncLoop` that communicate through go channels.
 These go routines are run when a Rollkit Node starts up (`OnStart`).
-Only the Sequencer Nodes run `AggregatonLoop` which controls the frequency of block production for a roll-up with a timer as per the `BlockTime` in `BlockManager`.
+Only the Sequencer Nodes run `AggregationLoop` which controls the frequency of block production for a roll-up with a timer as per the `BlockTime` in `BlockManager`.

 All nodes run `SyncLoop` which looks for the following operations:

 * **Receive block headers**: Block headers are received through a channel `HeaderInCh` and Rollkit Nodes attempt to verify the block with the corresponding block data.
 * **Receive block data**: Block bodies are received through a channel `blockInCh` and Rollkit Nodes attempt to verify the block.
-* **Receive State Fraud Proofs**: State Fraud Proofs are received through a channel `FraudProofInCh` and Rollkit Notes attempt to verify them.
+* **Receive State Fraud Proofs**: State Fraud Proofs are received through a channel `FraudProofInCh` and Rollkit Nodes attempt to verify them.
 Note that we plan to make this configurable for Full Nodes since Full Nodes also produce State Fraud Proofs on their own.
 * Signal `RetrieveLoop` with timer as per the `DABlockTime` in `BlockManager`.

 All nodes also run `RetrieveLoop` which is responsible for interacting with the Data Availability layer.
 It checks the last updated `DAHeight` to retrieve a block with timer `DABlockTime` signaled by `SyncLoop`.
 Note that the start height of the DA layer for the roll-up, `DAStartHeight`, is configurable in `BlockManager`.